-Deposits consist of deposit for contract drilling at Hook Lake, security deposit for rent for Toronto office, last month rent for Saskatoon office and a deficiency deposit for Umfreville and McArthur East properties.
-The deficiency deposit is held by the Province of Saskatchewan in lieu of exploration work performed.
-As at March 31, 2018, all required work was completed and required filings submitted.
-The deficiency deposits will be refunded once these filings have been processed.
+Deposits consist of security deposit for rent for Toronto office, last month rent for Saskatoon office and a deficiency deposits held by the Province of Saskatchewan in lieu of exploration work performed.
+The deficiency deposits will be refunded once the exploration work was completed and required filings submitted and processed.